motuthe/UninterruptedFlix/README.md

 ## Description

 UninterruptedFlix is a Chrome extension that enhances your Netflix viewing experience.
 It automatically clicks the 'Skip Intro' and 'Next Episode' buttons on Netflix videos as soon as they appear, providing an uninterrupted viewing experience.
+The extension recognises these buttons in multiple languages by inspecting the page's `lang` attribute, so it works across different locales.

 ## Installation